 Future King Radical Hand Waves it with: "Time travel is a difficult art with few experts.
 There's a reason it's always Chuck Goodrich.
 He's the best."

-Homestuck: in the post-scratch session many things that you'd expect to have changed stayed pretty much the same.
+In the post-scratch session many things that you'd expect to have changed stayed pretty much the same.
 For example, Jane and Jake still talk in Anachronism Stew-style old-timey speech, plus Jake still has an interest in firearms and fisticuffs.

-In Decades Of Darkness, Napoleon manages to win the battle of Waterloo, only to lose against the Prussians under Blücher afterwards, making "Waterloo" in this world the synonym of "a victory claimed too early".
+In Decades of Darkness, Napoleon manages to win the battle of Waterloo, only to lose against the Prussians under Blücher afterwards, making "Waterloo" in this world the synonym of "a victory claimed too early".

 And most people in-universe think that the secession of New England was inevitable, going as far as stating that * Americans and Yankees are different people.

 In Red vs. Blue Church gets the opportunity to save himself and his friends, but despite every butterfly he tried to stomp on, some other event kicks in and the only thing he changed is that he is the one who cause him team's eventual demises.
 Except Gary the liar turns out to have sucked Church the AI into a simulation where everything was his fault.

 In Green Antarctica, something happened so that Antarctica didn't have the glaciers and ice sheets that they did in OTL.
 Yet World History still went on the same until the Tsalal got into the picture.